paulh002/sdrberry/README.md

 sudo sdrberry
 ```

-## DSI display 7inch
+## DSI display 5inch or 7inch
 In the directory "install/bullseye-7inch rpi" are example config.txt and cmdline.txt files for rotating the screen
-5 inch DSI screens from waveshare do not need any adjustment
+5 inch DSI screens from waveshare do not need any adjustment.
+Sdrberry is currently tested for a resolution of 800 x 480.
+Although this can be changed in sdrberry.cpp line 47 and 48 it is not tested for other resolutions.
+There can be some issues.

 ![sdrberry](https://github.com/paulh002/sdrberry/blob/master/rb_tranceiver.jpg)